digitalaardvarks/AudioVideoAnalysis/documentation/getStarted-AVA.md

 An important feature to the 2.0 version of AudioVideoAnalysis is the ability to export the images we create.
 It is importent to note here that **all the features that can be configured post-recording are in place such that we can find good representations of our recordings to export.**

 (Image of image exporting)

-When you want to export an image, a file browser will appear that enables you to choose the export destination.

 ## Report a problem